eclipse/kuksa.val/doc/protocol.md

 }
 ```

-The following paths would yield the same result
+Wildcard expansion also respects visibility/access rights according to the token.
+Therefore, with the example token, the following paths would yield the same result
  * `Vehicle/Drivetrain/Transmission/*`
  * `Vehicle/*/*/*`
  * `Vehicle/*/*/DriveType`